spleenYou/OC-P4/readme.md

 ## Check the code

-Use flake8 to check if the project follow pep-8 guide for python code
+Use flake8 to check if the project follow pep-8 guide for python code.

 ```
 flake8 --format=html --htmldir=flake8-html
 ```

-It will create a HTML file with the result in the folder "flake8-html"
+It will create a HTML file with the result in the folder "flake8-html".

 ## Data saved

-Tournament and player data are stored in separate JSON files in the "data" directory
+Tournament and player data are stored in separate JSON files in the "data" directory.